Winning the Scripps National Spelling Bee Was Life-Changing for These Champs

 For many spelling bee champions, the label and attention follow them for years.
 Sukanya Roy, the 2011 champion and a senior at Brown University, was once approached after a discussion session by a classmate who recognized her from television.
 Evan O'Dorney, the 2007 champion and a doctoral candidate at Princeton, still gets emails about his CNN interview that went viral after his victory.
 Kerry Close, the 2006 champion, was asked to spell a random word during a job interview.

 The attention comes and goes, but many cite the competition as one of the formative events of their childhoods.
 Some happened to fall in love with it as they won their local bees before going on to regionals and then nationals.
 Others spent hours every day studying the dictionary, working through pages for months at a time.
-They remember the nights of preparation, the tests from parents, the hours spent memorizing the spelling of a South African sheep disease or a type of Maltan boat, all in service of a bigger goal.
+They remember the nights of preparation, the tests from parents, the hours spent memorizing the spelling of a South African sheep disease (think: enterotoxemia) or a type of Maltese boat (dghaisa), all in service of a bigger goal.

 "You don't get that opportunity early in life to set a tremendous goal and be able to work towards it in little steps, learning perseverance and persistence," Close said.
 "Being in it five years in a row, there were points I wanted to give up and not try again next year.
 Being able to come back from that and keep going and keep trying, it was so valuable for life."